The Tastiest Gemista (Greek Stuffed Peppers And Tomatoes)

 Cover the baking dish with aluminium foil and bake for 1¼ hours or until the potatoes are cooked and the tops of the vegetables are starting to brown.
 Remove the foil half way through cooking.

 Serve a half to a whole tomato and a pepper and a few potato wedges for each person.
 Spoon over some of the tomato sauce.
-Serve with a wedge of feta.
+Serve with a wedge of feta and, if you like, lemon wedges for squeezing over everything.

 Making the filling